-We have always strongly believed that once you have spent your hard earned money investing in a garment it's important to take care of them, this ensures they last longer and by caring or them in a way that is friendly towards the environment.
+We have always strongly believed that once you have spent your hard earned money investing in a garment it's important to take care of them and to do so in a way that is friendly towards the environment.

-Unfortunately, the fashion industry is one of the most environmentally demanding on the planet. with a large proportion of the impact occurring with how we care for our clothes. whilst we are striving to minimize the impact that we and our products have, there are some small steps that you can take to help have a positive impact on both the environment and your pocket, by washing your clothes less frequently, reducing the washing temperature, ironing less and avoiding tumble-drying.
+Unfortunately, the fashion industry is one of the most environmentally damaging for our planet, with a large proportion of the impact occurring with how we care for our clothes. whilst we are striving to minimize the impact that we and our products have, there are some small steps that you can take to help have a positive impact on both the environment and your pocket, by washing your clothes less frequently, reducing the washing temperature, ironing less and avoiding tumble-drying.

 Fortunately, there are many green cleaning detergents that offer a perfect wash at low temperatures whilst lowering the chemical impact on the environment.
 Choosing smarter care methods can help you to extend the life of your wardrobe favourites while also reducing your environmental impact, and your clothes will be just as clean.